Spooky Chic Halloween Kitchen Decor

 This pumpkin planter centerpiece was a project I did in my old house.
 While that was quite a few years ago, I still love how it looks today.
 It’s an easy project with beautiful results.

 If you want more of a floral arrangement, I can help you with that too.
-Check out this post HERE
+Check out this Halloween inspired arrangement or read my full guide to fabulous fall flower arrangements.

 Display Hocus Pocus Inspired Art (FREE printable)